tsbertalan/keras_cmodel/README.md

 cmodel = CModel(model, usage_batch_size)
 cmodel.save(name='MLP')  # Writes MLP.c and MLP.h
 ```

+Note that the size of MLP.c will grow with network size, but MLP.h will stay small.

 Then, you can have user code like e.g.
 ```C